Exotic Animal Residency

 The Royal Veterinary College offers several residencies that are first class, world-renowned training programmes for veterinary specialisation.

 These residencies are designed for qualified veterinary graduates who wish to specialise in specific disciplines related to small or large animal practice.
-All residents are also registered for a Master's degree in Veterinary Medicine (subject to validation early 2018).
+All residents are also registered for a Master's degree in Veterinary Medicine.

 This residency will cover all aspects of exotic animal medicine with the main focus on herpetology.
 The programme is specifically designed to provide with the resident with the necessary training to credential and sit for the examination for the European College of Zoological Medicine (Herpetology).